section-engineering-education/engineering-education/content/articles/sql-injection-made-familiar/index.md

 - username = `xyzxyz`
 - password = `xyz') OR 1 = 1 -- ]`

-The user will be redirected to the dashboard upon clicking submit button
+The user will be redirected to the dashboard upon clicking submit button.

   **Let's take a closer look at the generated statements:**